joke2k/faker/README.rst

 -----------------------------------

-You can provide your own sets of words if you don't want to use the default lorem ipsum one. i.e. with a list of words picked from `cakeipsum <http://www.cupcakeipsum.com/>`__ :
+You can provide your own sets of words if you don't want to use the default lorem ipsum one.
+The following example shows how to do it with a list of words picked from `cakeipsum <http://www.cupcakeipsum.com/>`__ :

 .. code:: python